Herzog & de Meuron Basel Ltd.

 The stucco-lustro plaster lives with the weather: southeast façade facing the garden.
 The movement of the sliding doors changes the façade.
 At night, the inside steps outside as an image.

 The upper floor opens up towards the sun and southwest.
-The roof can be shut and turns the courtyard into an interior room.
+The roof can be shut and turns the courtyard into an interior room protected from the climate.

 Interior and exterior permeate each other: the transparent yard mediates between the different sections of the house.
 The biotope on the upper floor is turned by 90 degrees.